DingLab-RNAstructure/smStructure-seq/README.md

 - Generate consensus reads using CCS version 4.2.0(https://github.com/PacificBiosciences/ccs) with minimum 10 passes( Note we have tried different number of passes varying from 3 to 10).

-- External tools that we need for the raw reads analysis namely, pbccs, blasr, lima and bam2fasta can be installed inside the containers through the bioconda channel.
+- External tools that we need for the raw reads analysis namely, pbccs, blasr, lima and bam2fasta can be optionally installed inside the containers through the bioconda channel.

 - The other dependencies, bam2fastx version(https://github.com/PacificBiosciences/bam2fastx version: 21-05-2019) and removesmartbell utility from BBTools bioinformatics tools (version BBMap_38.60)(http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0185056) are also installed inside the container